30 Apr 2021

-Glenn Exton, Head of Data and Analytics at RBS International, discusses the causes of technical debt and how to prevent it from negatively impacting your business.
+Glenn Exton, Head of Data and Analytics at RBS International, discusses the causes of technical debt and how to prevent it.

 Technical debt – or technology debt – relates to the cost, in both time and money, of additional maintenance required on a technical ‘quick fix’ to a problem, when a better solution that might have taken longer to develop would ultimately be easier to evolve, modify, repair and sustain in the long term.
 These ‘quick fixes’ could relate to any combination of software, infrastructure or hardware.